 Relaxed Mode – Your Google Authenticator code expires every minute by default.
 When you use the relaxed mode, you can use a single code for up to 4 minutes.
 Unless you type very slowly, we don’t recommend turning this on.
 You should be able to complete the code in under a minute because it is only 6 characters long.

 Description and Secret Key – These are self-explanatory options.
 In the Google Authenticator app, the description will serve as your account name.
 If you don’t want to use the QR code, you’ll need the secret key.
 Note that you cannot use spaces in your description when using an iPhone.
-If you add spaces, the QR code may not work, and you’ll have to manually enter the information into the app using the key.
+If you add spaces, the QR code may not work, and you’ll have to enter the information into the app using the key manually.

 Enable App Password – This is only required if your blog uses XML-RPC (remote publishing).
-This can be either the WordPress iOS app or the Windows Live Writer app.
+It can be either the WordPress iOS app or the Windows Live Writer app.
 Remember that enabling this will reduce your overall login security, but if you enjoy using remote publishing, go ahead and enable it.

 - You’ll be asked to scan the QR code or enter the key provided.
 You can get both of these from your website’s Google Authenticator settings.